bahmanm/BahmanM.Flow/docs/core-operators.md

 >
 > While `.Validate()` is powerful for stopping a flow, its true potential is unlocked when paired with `.Recover()`.
 This combination allows you to create sophisticated conditional logic.
 You can `Validate` a condition and, if it fails, `Recover` into an alternative, successful workflow.
 >
-> This creates a declarative `if/else` for your entire pipeline.
+> This creates a declarative `if/else` for your entire Flow.
 >
 > ```csharp
 > var processedFlow = dataFlow